Witte Software® https://www.modbustools.com

 1. Modbus Poll

-Modbus Poll is an easy to use Modbus master simulator developed for many purposes.
-Among others:
+Modbus Poll is an easy-to-use Modbus master simulator developed for many purposes.
+Among them:

-• Designers of Modbus slave devices for quick and easy testing of protocol interface
+• Designers of Modbus slave devices who need quick and easy testing of protocol interfaces

-• Automation engineers that need to test Modbus devices or networks on site
+• Automation engineers who need to test Modbus devices or networks on site

-• Service engineers that want to read out and/or change specific service data from a device
+• Service engineers who want to read or change specific service data from a device

-• Change Modbus registers in a slave device
+• Modify Modbus registers in a slave device

 • Log data from Modbus devices